Sparta: Roman Sparta

 The letters are reproduced in a variant form by Josephus.
 Jewish historian Uriel Rappaport notes that the relationship between the Jews and the Spartans expressed in this correspondence has "intrigued many scholars, and various explanations have been suggested for the problems raised ... including the historicity of the Jewish leader and high priest Jonathan's letter to the Spartans, the authenticity of the letter of Arius to Onias, cited in Jonathan's letter, and the supposed 'brotherhood' of the Jews and the Spartans."
 Rappaport is clear that "the authenticity of [the reply] letter of Arius is based on even less firm foundations than the letter of Jonathan".

 Spartans long spurned the idea of building a defensive wall around their city, believing they made the city's men soft in terms of their warrior abilities.
-A wall was finally erected after 184 BCE, after the peak of the city-state's power had come and gone.
+A wall was finally erected after 184 BC, after the peak of the city-state's power had come and gone.